 A frustrating and often all-too-common problem that many shippers experience are mistakes made by carriers.
 Whether it’s a missed delivery due to inaccurate data on a bill of lading, or hidden surcharges on a freight invoice, carriers can cause shippers many headaches typically due to easy to avoid mistakes.
 This is a major reason why experienced shippers rely on the expertise of third-party logistics companies to not only hold carriers accountable but also reduce potential mistakes that can disrupt a shipper’s normal operating procedures.

-In the information below, we’ll outline 3 of the most common ways professional 3PL’s help to hold carriers accountable, which save carriers money and improves customer service.
+In this blog post, we’ll outline 3 of the most common ways 3PL’s help to hold carriers accountable.

 Freight Invoice Auditing

 Did you know that nearly 25 percent of all freight bills has some mistake notated?
 In most instances, these mistakes negatively impact the shipper.
 This is why auditing freight invoices is a critical step for holding carriers accountable.
-While each 3PL has their own process for auditing freight bills, the general steps involved is quite simple:
+Each 3PL has its own auditing process for freight bills.
+However, the general steps involved are quite simple:

-- If errors are found, the freight audit company will inform their clients and file claims with the carrier on their behalf.
-Once the errors are resolved, payment is sent back to the client.
+If errors are found, the freight audit company will inform their clients and file claims with the carrier on their behalf.

 When you’re struggling to cover payroll, employee management issues, inventory control, and the other day-to-day tasks of running any business, dealing with several shipping related invoices can overwhelm any organization.
 Most companies utilize several modes of transportation for shipping – from LTL, FTL, and cold-storage to parcel shipments via ground or overnight air express.
 With this reality, it’s common for a shipper to receive hundreds of individual freight bills or invoices (just for services completed during a single month).
-If these invoices are not paid on time, carriers are quick to charge multiple late-fees and often refuse to remove those charges.
+If not paid on time, carriers charge multiple late-fees.
+Often times, refusing the removal of those charges.

-Think of the time and money you could save if you received a consolidated invoice instead.
-When you partner with an experienced 3PL this becomes a reality.
-Instead of receiving multiple invoices that can be skipped, missed or lost, you’ll receive a single, formatted invoice in any style you’d like.
-If you prefer weekly, bi-monthly or monthly, the best third-party logistics companies have the ability to configure your invoice control to any method.
+Instead of receiving multiple invoices, you’ll receive a single invoice any way you’d like.
+If you prefer weekly, bi-monthly or monthly, the best 3PL's have the ability to make it happen.
 By trusting the 3PL to manage your freight invoices, you can stay on top of all payments, reduce late-charges, and keep those carriers honest.

 Carrier Payment Solutions

 Carriers feel comfortable communicating with 3PL’s with any payment status information or questions regarding the status of an invoice.
-This permits the shipper to focus on more important things, like managing your people, creating new business opportunities, and driving sales.
+This permits the shipper to focus on more important things.
+More specifically it frees them up like to create new business opportunities and drive sales.

-A professional 3PL is dedicated to protecting the assets of their valued clients – and work hard to proactively reduce potential mistakes.
-By staying on top of freight accounting and trusting a dependable 3PL to manage all aspects of your freight invoice procedures, you’ll save time, money, and reduce opportunities for carriers to take advantage of you.
+A professional 3PL protects the assets of their clients.
+Likewise, they work hard to proactively reduce potential mistakes.
+Partnering with the right 3PL holds massive benefit for any size shipper.
+A 3PL is there to save you time, money, and reduce opportunities for carriers to take advantage of you.